Skip to main content

 5. Redirected back to Royaltyport

-6. Account created (if auto-provisioning enabled) or linked
+6. Account created automatically or linked to existing account

 Returning SSO Login